 With a little creativity, you can find a way to fit a Christmas tree into your space.
 It just might not look like the traditional setup you may see in the movies.

 It may seem like an odd spot, but if you don’t have a lot of floor space, look up!
 Wood beams are the perfect place to wrap garland and lights, drawing the eye upward and making the space appear bigger than it is.
-In a corner of the ring, hang these Starburst lights in varying heights to create a statement piece that doesn’t take up any floor space.
+In a corner of the ring, hang these Starburst lights at varying heights to create a statement piece that doesn’t take up any floor space.

 As long as you utilize the space you have in an imaginative way, you can’t go wrong.
 Taking advantage of wall space, windows, fireplace mantels, and tables will allow you to decorate to your heart’s content without creating an overcrowded room.
 Though you may not be able to fit a grand tree, a sectional couch, and a Nativity scene in this space, that shouldn’t stop you from creating the winter wonderland that will be the envy of all your guests and neighbors.